 - Private Military Contractor: He plays all the negative stereotypes straight, though Isabelle also pegs him as former special forces.

-- Shirtless Scene: Serves up double-barreled fanservice by showing off Brody's astonishing abdominals and giving an unsubtle homage to the first movie.
+- Shirtless Scene: Serves up double-barreled fanservice by showing off Brody's astonishing abdominals and giving an unsubtle Internal Homage to the first movie.